-The key emerging digital health technologies in the United Kingdom are as follows:
+The key emerging digital health technologies in the United Kingdom (\mathbf{UK}) are as follows:

-- Digitised health systems in particular, the wholesale digitisation of patient data and prescription delivery in the UK National Health Service (NHS). - mHealth apps on mobile and connected wearable devices to monitor and improve health and wellbeing. - Telemedicine delivery of health data from mHealth apps to the patient's clinician, and the provision of distance support to patients either through healthcare practitioners or AI; the integration of telemedicine services with digitised health systems. - Health data analytics the digital collation, analysis and distribution (including on a commercial basis).
+- Digitised health systems in particular, the wholesale digitisation of patient data and prescription delivery in the UK National Health Service (NHS). - mHealth apps on mobile and connected wearable devices to monitor and improve health and wellbeing. - Telemedicine delivery of health data from mHealth apps to the patient's clinician, and the provision of distance support to patients either through healthcare practitioners or AI; the integration of telemedicine services with digitised health systems. - Health data analytics the digital collation, analysis and distribution (including on a commercial basis). - Personalised medicine using genomics to get a faster diagnosis of a condition and being given personalised treatments based on that diagnosis.